jotavare/latex-preview-container/README.md

 ## LICENSE

-This project is licensed under The Unlicense.
-See the [LICENSE](https://github.com/jotavare/latex-preview-container/blob/main/LICENSE) file for details.
+This project is licensed under the MIT License.
+For more details, see the [LICENSE](https://github.com/jotavare/latex-preview-container/blob/main/LICENSE) file.